Provide excellent patient care. This is your primary goal on this rotation.

 Ask for and receive feedback.

-On pediatrics you will carry a pager -1236408 give this number to the nurses each day so they can reach you.
+On pediatrics you will carry a pager - give your pager number to the nurses each day so they can reach you.

 On medicine, faculty will text your cell phone, so a pager is not required.